There’s never been a better time to sell products online, but there’s also never been more need to get persuasive.

 There’s also a cross-selling section called “Frequently Bought Together” that displays additional items that the potential customer might be interested in.

-Note that there are also four links under the product description and reviews buttons, including “Shipping and Delivery”.
+There are also four links under the product description and reviews buttons, including “Shipping and Delivery”.

 Below there’s the Shogun-built FAQ section that features five of the most frequently asked questions relating to this product: